fdeblasio/pokeemerald-expansion/README.md

 - Drowzee/Hypno (not in main game):
     Learn Dream Eater by level up

+- Voltorb:
+    - Learns Thunderbolt by level up

+- Hisuian Voltorb (postgame):
+    - Learns Absorb, Mega Drain, Giga Drain, and Thunderbolt by level up

+- Electrode:
-- Voltorb/Electrode:
+    - SpA: 80->90
-    - Learn Thunderbolt by level up
+    - Learns Absorb, Mega Drain, Giga Drain, and Thunderbolt by level up

-- Hisuian Voltorb/Hisuian Electrode (postgame):
+- Hisuian Electrode (postgame):
+    - SpA: 80->90
-    - Learn Thunderbolt by level up
+    - Learns Thunderbolt by level up

 - Exeggcute (not in main game):
     - Evolves in Alolan Exeggutor with a Sun Stone